influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 InfluxDB Cloud Serverless has a feature that lets you create sub-organizations within your account.
 InfluxDB Cloud Dedicated does not have this feature.

-Additionally, due to being multi-tenant, Cloud Serverless requires the use of an organization name or organization ID in many interactions where this is not required in Cloud Dedicated.
+Additionally, due to being multi-tenant, Cloud Serverless requires specifying organization name or ID in some interactions.
+This isn't required with Cloud Dedicated.

 ## Best practices

-The following are recommended best practices for using InfluxDB Cloud Serverless as an evaluation or prototyping platform for InfluxDB Cloud Dedicated.
+Follow these recommended best practices when using InfluxDB Cloud Serverless as an evaluation or prototyping platform for InfluxDB Cloud Dedicated.

 ### Use the v3 lightweight client libraries

-Use the InfluxDB [v3 lightweight client libraries](/influxdb/cloud-serverless/reference/client-libraries/v3/) to ensure your application code that writes to and queries InfluxDB will be equally compatible with InfluxDB Cloud Serverless and Dedicated.
+Use the InfluxDB [v3 lightweight client libraries](/influxdb/cloud-serverless/reference/client-libraries/v3/) to help make your code for writing and querying cross-compatible with InfluxDB Cloud Serverless and Cloud Dedicated.
-The only change you’ll need to make is to your InfluxDB connection credentials (host, database name, and token).
+You'll only need to change your InfluxDB connection credentials (host, database name, and token).

 ### Avoid features that are not included with InfluxDB Cloud Dedicated